adamtilson/ense375/lab-1-doc.md

 | Dragon      |  Monster    |  Physical    |    Fly
 | Cyclops     |  Monster    |  Magical     |    Walk

-A completed concrete class should have three functions: type, attack and move, each of which should beinheritted from a parent class, which will print to the console how each of the monsters are.
+A completed concrete class should have three functions: type, attack and move, each of which should be inheritted from a parent class, which will print to the console how each of the monsters are.

 Examples:
 ```